-G.P.
-2.8- Board Committee Structure

-Created/ Amended: January 2017

-Monitoring Schedule: Annually, January
+Covernores G.P.
+2.8- Board Committee Structure Governance Created/ Amended: January 2017 Process Monitoring Schedule: Annually, January

 - 2.8.
 A committee is a Board committee only if its existence and charge come from the Board, regardless whether Board members sit on the committee. - 2.8.1.
-The Board will have these standing committees:
+The Board will have these standing committees: - 2.8.1.1.

-2.8.1.1.
 Governance Committee

-Purpose: Guides the Governance Education process

-and governance processes including annual Board

-agenda development and review of Ends and

-Limitations.

-The Committee shall have a minimum of three Composition:

-members of the Board, including the Board Chair or
+Purpose: Guides the Governance Education process and governance processes including annual Board agenda development and review of Ends and Limitations.
+Composition: The Committee shall have a minimum of three members of the Board, including the Board Chair or Vice-Chair.

-Vice-Chair.
 The CEO will be an ex-officio member.
 2.8.1.2.
-Finance and Audit Committee

-Purpose: Provide guidance and oversight of Nordiq
+Finance and A udit Committee Purnose.
+Provide guidance and oversight of Nordia

-Canada financial management including the

-identification of the corporate auditor.

-Composition: The Committee shall be composed of a minimum of

-three members of the Board, to be appointed by the

-Board.
-Appointments of Board members to the

-Committee are for one-year terms, concluding at the time of the Annual General Meeting.
-The CEO will be an ex-officio member.
+- Purpose: Provide guidance and oversight of Nordiq Canada financial management including the identification of the corporate auditor. - Composition: The Committee shall be composed of a minimum of three members of the Board, to be appointed by the Board.
+Appointments of Board members to the Committee are for one-year terms, concluding at the time of the Annual General Meeting.
+The CEO will be an ex-officio member. - 2.8.1.3.

-2.8.1.3.
 HR Committee

-Purpose: Provide oversight of the Board CEO

-relationship; produce the CEO annual assessment and any other HR related matters relating to the CEO.
+Purpose: Provide oversight of the Board CEO relationship; produce the CEO annual assessment and any other HR related matters relating to the CEO.
 Lead the selection/hiring of a new CEO when required.